lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 2. There are some weird columns that get read in.
 We delete these.
 Poof… and they are gone!

+3. In July 2017 we realized we left year off the Zonher data, but we need it!
+So we’re adding it in here with a couple lines of code.
+Quickest to just deal with the 3 unique sample dates.

-3. Next, we source the clean_respvar.R code.
+4. Next, we source the clean_respvar.R code.

-4. Next, we source the clean_photo.R code (because that is just how we roll).
+5. Next, we source the clean_photo.R code (because that is just how we roll).

-5. The we source clean_forcetemp.R
+6. The we source clean_forcetemp.R

-6. Next!
+7. Next!
 Source clean_woody_sps.R to remove non-woody species (bye bye Fragaria, we will miss you).
 And we clean a few species and genus names.

 Also, here if you want, you can run: clean_spp_match.R — code that checks species against The Plant List (using R package Taxonstand), it returns species with possible issues via object manchecksp.
 We should check this off and on, but CLEANING SHOULD occur in clean_woody_sps.R (because Taxonstand is a little slow and thus we don’t need to run it each time).

-7. The we source clean_responsetime.R which cleans response and response time columns.
+8. The we source clean_responsetime.R which cleans response and response time columns.

-8. Remove duplicate lines (with clean_duplicates.R) — this removes duplicate rows which could have been entered due to data being repeated across figures, two people accidentally entering the same paper or a copy/paste mistake.
+9. Remove duplicate lines (with clean_duplicates.R) — this removes duplicate rows which could have been entered due to data being repeated across figures, two people accidentally entering the same paper or a copy/paste mistake.

 From Nacho: The code (1) flags which lines have very similar responses (within 0.25%) to each target line within a block.
 (2) If there are, it will ask if those lines are also similar to the target in response.time.(3) In the end it assigns a value of 1 in to.remove to subsequent lines that are very similar in both response and response.time to the target.
 (For even more details see issue #79.)

-9. Write it all out!
+10. Write it all out!

 <><><><>